-Virginia Western has developed the following admission and registration procedures to assist home school students in meeting their educational goals:
+Virginia Western will consider the admission of junior and senior level students enrolled in a home school program.
+The following admission and registration procedures have been developed to assist home school students in meeting their educational goals:

-- Complete a Virginia Western Application for Admission and Application for Virginia Domicile for students requesting in-state tuition; - Parent must submit written authorization to enroll their child/applicant at the College; - Complete an on-campus academic assessment prior to enrollment in classes: - 4.
-See a College counselor prior to each subsequent registration for course approval.
+- 1. Complete a Virginia Western Application for Admission and Application for Virginia Domicile for students requesting in-state tuition; - 2. parent must submit written authorization to enroll their child/applicant at the college; - complete an on-campus academic assessment prior to enrollment in classes; - 4. see a college counselor prior to each subsequent registration for course approval.